Are Bullion Coins a Good Investment?

 - Lower Barrier to Entry

-Bullion bars are usually made in higher weights, making a typical 10 oz gold cast bar on the pricey side for those that aren’t big time investors.
+Bullion bars are usually made in higher weights, making a typical 10 oz gold cast bar on the pricey side for those that aren’t big-time investors.
 But even though bullion coins can be made in different weights (some are also made in 10 oz variations), a common bullion coin weighs one troy ounce, making individual bullion coins a lower barrier to entry for smaller investors that aren’t ready to invest in a 10oz or 1 kg gold or silver bar.

 - Ease of Storage

 Bullion Coins aren’t something that you can digitally store in a bank, but this factor can actually be a good thing—especially during an economic downfall.
-Bullion coins are easy to transport and equally easy to store, making them a smart investment choice for the savvy investor.
+Bullion coins are easy to transport and equally easy to store, making them a smart investment choice for savvy investors.
 It is, however, important that bullion coins are stored in a safe, secure environment that’s protected against theft and damage.
 This means coins should not be stored in your home, under your mattress, or in a shoebox on the shelf above your closet.

 Make sure to diligently research secure storage facilities for keeping your bullion coin investments safe.
 Click here for Jaggards' storage options.